MrEchoFi/DentoGuard/README.md

     python app.py

-~// this Ai App contains our json based dataset, unique algorithm; that's why anyone can able to run this in low powered CPU, GPU system devices.
+~/ This Ai App contains our json based dataset, unique algorithm; that's why anyone can able to run this in low powered CPU, GPU system devices.